 Times like these make us question different cleaning agents that we have in our cleaning cabinet.
 We wonder how well they do the work we need them to do.
-Will they be safe for the surfaces I am using them on?
+Will they be safe for the surfaces we’re using them on?
 Are they strong enough to do the job right?
-Or are they mild enough to be gentle on delicate areas We are going to break down a handful of cleaning agents you are probably familiar with, but maybe didn’t know their capabilities.
-Understanding more about their proper usage will help you to know which agents are best for your cleaning job.
+Or are they mild enough to be gentle on delicate areas?

 Differences between Common Cleaning Agents